 In fact, the roots of the current malaise lie not in the darkness of the 1930s but in the bright aspirations of the post war generation.
 It pledged we would never again return to economic depression, political extremism or war.
 Since WWII there has been a broad consensus for a peaceful, prosperous and just international order.
 We have built a system for resolving international disputes without resort to violence.
 We have attained the economic benefits of growing international trade.
 And we have striven to achieve this with the consent of the population expressed through national democratic systems.
 Unfortunately, as we shall see, this process is now reaching its natural limits.

-Furthering this project the parties of the right have tried to deliver ever greater levels of trade.
+To further this project the parties of the right have delivered ever greater levels of international trade.
 They have opened markets, harmonised regulation and dropped import tariffs.
 On the way they have agreed a common market, accepted the authority international trade bodies and signed off on a network of international trade agreements.
 As a direct result, many of the policy options routinely offered by political parties in the 1970s and 1980s have been taken off the table.
 Parties can no longer nationalise whole industries.
 They can’t ‘pick winners’ by offering ‘state aid’ to individual companies.
 They can not protect industries or levy taxes on unpopular imports.
 Controls on the movement of labour within the EU have been lifted.
 Immigration is no longer fully under national control.

 In response to these pressures politicians have willingly accepted a third tier of restrictions.
 They have depoliticised economic management by handing control over monetary policy to their central banks.
-They have accepted supervision of fiscal policy by technocratic organisations like Britain’s Office of Budget Responsibility: surrendering these powers as an offering to the markets.
+They have accepted supervision of fiscal policy by technocratic organisations like Britain’s Office of Budget Responsibility, surrendering their powers as an offering to the markets.